Malcolm X: From Nation of Islam to Black Power Movement

 Civil rights leader Malcolm X was assassinated in New York on February 21, 1965.
 This is his story.

-Described as one of the greatest African American leaders and hailed as the person who laid the foundations of the Black Power movement, Malcolm X would have been 93 today.
+Described as one of the greatest African American leaders and hailed as the person who laid the foundations of the Black Power movement, Malcolm X would be 96 years old had he lived.

 The civil rights leader was assassinated at the Audubon Ballroom in New York City on Sunday, February 21, 1965, just three months before he turned 40.

 In his lifetime, he was not always recognised for his achievements.
 Many dismissed him as an angry young man.
 This is his story:

 Carpenter instead of lawyer

 - Malcolm Little was born in Omaha, Nebraska in 1925.
 When he was six years old, his father, Reverend Earl Little, a Baptist minister, died after being hit by a car.

 - The family was so poor that Malcolm’s mother, Louise Little, resorted to cooking dandelion greens from the street to feed her children.
 Louise was placed in a mental hospital when Malcolm was 13.
 He lived in a series of foster homes after that.